District Facts

 • Offered with high expectations which leads to higher performance as stated in the Core Values and the Strategic Plan

-• Supported by professional development with an emphasis on reading, writing and critical thinking across all content areas
+• Supported by professional learning with an emphasis on reading, writing and critical thinking across all content areas

 • Differentiated to meet individual student needs